 The value of a person is based on the amount of wealth and possessions they own.

 6: Materialism: Stuff matters.
 What you need is more stuff.
 The more stuff you have the more important you are.
 People who don’t have stuff are worthless.
-The Republican role model for American children is superficial, materialistic and centers on the accumulation of money and things, at the expense of other people.
+The Republican model for American children is superficial, materialistic and centers on the accumulation of money and things, always at the expense of other people.

 Most parents don’t want their child’s identity and sense of self worth tied up in how much stuff they do or don’t have.
-They hope for something better, like that their kids will turn out to be compassionate, generous, honest, kind, well mannered, that they will do well in school (see number five), become a valuable member of a community, and they hope that their kids will aspire to make the world a better place.
+They hope for something better, like that their kids will turn out to be compassionate, generous, honest, kind, well mannered, that they will do well in school (see number five), become a valuable member of a community, and most hope that their kids will aspire to make the world a better place.
 To put it another way, greed and selfishness are not character traits that most parents hope to see flourish in their kids.

 Don’t give a hoot, go ahead and pollute.